khtks/DWD/README.md

 <br>

 - Performance comparison on four tasks.
 We report the mean accuracy averaged over three seeds, along with standard error.
-Top scores for each task are highlighted
+Top scores for each task are highlighted.

 | Task Name        | MixMatch    | FixMatch    | MPL         | OpenMatch   | Fix-A-Step  | IOMatch     | DWD-SL      |
 |------------------|-------------|-------------|-------------|-------------|-------------|-------------|-------------|